City of Caves: Medieval tannery

 Two caves cut into the cliff face and opening out to daylight housed the only known underground tannery in Britain.
 The Pillar Cave was originally cut around 1250 but had been filled in by a rockfall by 1400.
 It was cleared and reopened as part of the tannery in 1500, with circular pits cut to hold barrels.
 A second cave was also cut with rectangular clay-lined vats.
 The small size of the vats in these caves indicates that they were probably used for sheep or goats skins rather than cowhide.
 There was an opening to the River Leen where they would wash the skins in the town's drinking water.

 Drury Hill slums

 The basement walls here are all that remains of the buildings of Drury Hill, once a wealthy neighborhood in the medieval city that by the 19th century had degenerated into one of the worst slums in Britain.
 Poor families slept, ate and lived in the single room basements here with overcrowding and poor sanitation making it a breeding ground for cholera, tuberculosis and smallpox.

 Air-raid shelter

-Some of the caves here were joined and expanded to house one of 86 public air raid shelters that were found in the sandstone beneath the city by February 1941 to protect its inhabitants during the bombing attacks of the Second World War, including a particularly severe one on 8 May 1941 that is recreated as part of the tour.
+Some of the caves here were joined and expanded to house one of 86 public air raid shelters that were found in the sandstone beneath the city by February 1941 to protect its inhabitants during the bombing attacks of World War II, including a particularly severe one on 8 May 1941 that is recreated as part of the tour.
 Holes were also dug here to supply the sand used in the sandbags that helped to protect the city.